jacobroos87/headroom-studios/README.md

 There was an error during testing where the "Make a Booking" button on the rehearsal studios page had a grey to white gradient instead of the teal green.
 This was fixed by adding the following css:

 ![Button Display Error](documentation/img/button-error.png)

+* Defensive Programming

+All routes that should be unaccessible to users that aren't logged in have had defensive programming additions (in commits from 11/05/21).
+These use a simple try and except block to redirect the user to the login page if they aren't signed in and also flashes a message.

 ### Known errors